 - Repeat process listed in Vertical Flat Panel Seams except for the format to smooth the sealant - 2.
-Smoothing the Sealant - A. After the sealant has been dispensed, smooth the sealant beads flush with the panel surface using the Radial Seam Finisher if a rounded corner joint is desired. - B. Finishing/smoothing tools and techniques to be at the discretion of the operator and/or the end user. - C. Smoothing of the sealant must occur within the open time of the sealant. - D. Once an entire seam is completed, remove the vertical tapes, pulling back and away from the seam.
-Remove any excess sealant on panels using a solvent dampened rag.
+Smoothing the Sealant - A. After the sealant has been dispensed, smooth the sealant beads flush with the panel surface using the Radial Seam Finisher if a rounded corner joint is desired. - B. The Inline Seam Finisher can also be used if a flat inside corner bead is desired. - C. Finishing/smoothing tools and techniques to be at the discretion of the operator and/or the end user. - D. Smoothing of the sealant must occur within the open time of the sealant. - E. As soon as the smoothing of the sealant is complete, remove the painters tape.
+Any excess sealant on panels can be cleaned using a solvent dampened rag.